DoganM95/Wireguard-Vpn-to-Proxy/README.md

 # Features

-- Lightweight vpn to proxy adapter available, with a docker image size of 20 MB
+- Lightweight vpn to proxy adapter available, with a docker image size of ~ 30 MB
 - Based on privoxy
-- Split tunneling: set a whitelist of hosts, the vpn connection should be used for only, the rest is routed normally with your real ip
+- Split tunneling: set a whitelist of hosts, the vpn connection should be used for only, the rest is routed normally with your real ip for best performance

+# Setup

+- Log in to your vpn provider, e.g. surfshark, expressvpn, etc. and get your wireshark vpn config files (google how)
+- Save the config file on the host machine, so it can be bound as a volume next

-# Docker
+## Docker (Server)

-Run the container using the following command, for now the container needs to run `--privileged`
+Run the container using the following command, the container needs to run `--privileged` and can only run on a linux host.

 ```shell
 docker run -d \